therealchjones/mffer/README.md

 Marvel Future Fight extraction & reporting

+This project develops software that creates and updates the [mffer webapp](https://mffer.org).
+It is not necessary to review any of this to [use the webapp](https://mffer.org).

 This is a _brief_ overview of the [`mffer`](https://github.com/therealchjones/mffer) project.
 A more [comprehensive README document](docs/README.md) is available in the [docs directory](docs/).

 ## Marvel Future Fight